core-wg/href/draft-ietf-core-href.md

 * Add note that CRI Scheme Number registrations are oblivious of the actual URI Scheme registrations (if any).

+* Add information about how this RFC updates RFC7595 to abstract and introduction.

 Changes from -14 to -15